 Hello everyone!
-It is the blog spreading Japanese uniqueness, How Unique Japan.
+It is the blog: How Unique Japan.
+We always share Japanese features through this website.

-This time, I would like to touch on Japanese fermented food.
+This time, we would like to introduce Japanese fermented food.

 Indeed, it is correct that some bacteria will make any food worse.
-However, we Japanese have successfully utilized the bacteria/fungi to keep food in good condition to eat – for example, fermented soybeans can be sticky Natto.
+However, we Japanese have successfully utilized bacteria/fungi to keep food in an edible condition – for example, fermented soybeans can be made into Natto.

 The method of keeping food has a history.
-Some historical theories say it was born around the Nara era in Japan.
+Some historical theories show that it emerged around the Nara era in Japan.
 1300 YEARS AGO (Unclear).

 Why fermented food?

-This blog continuously says the humidity level is so high in the rainy and summer season.
-So, any bacteria and fungus love that condition.
-The article about Japanese pickles (Tsukemono) also shows a fact.
+This blog states that the humidity level is high in the rainy and summer seasons.
+So, any bacteria and fungi love that condition.
+(The article, Japanese pickles Tsukemono also details them.)

-Fresh vegetables will not keep their edible condition within one day (especially in Summertime).
+Fresh vegetables will not be in their edible condition within one day (especially in Summer).

-However, the condition also promotes the growth of other bacteria and fungi, which can benefit our health.
-Therefore, the storage way, fermenting was born like the pickles.
+However, the condition also promotes the growth of other bacteria and fungi, which can be beneficial to our health.
+Therefore, the storage method (fermenting) was born.

-This invention was effective in dense nutrition, not only in storage.
+This invention was effective in dense nutrition, not only for storage.

 Bacteria/fungi kindly add more nutrition while foods are in the barrel (storage).
 Aspergillus oryzae can be a good start.

 That fungus helps disassemble protein, lipase (for fat), and starch into sugar.
-Vitamin B1 and B2 are following too.
+Vitamins B1 and B2 are also.

-There are enormous numbers of fermented food around Japan.
-Japanese sake, soy sauce, and miso soup (paste) are fermented foods.
+We have several fermented foods around Japan.
+Japanese sake, soy sauce, and miso soup (paste) are also fermented foods.

 The popular fermented food (three menus)